Preseason – Sal Aunese at Spring Practice

 Aunese continued his struggle throughout the spring and summer, never conceding anything to his disease, even attempting to return to classes.
 The cancer spread, however, and began affecting Aunese’s lungs.
 The question was no longer one of whether Aunese would succumb to the cancer, it was now only a matter of when.

 Losing a healthy young leader was difficult enough.
 The media, though, would not make matters any easier.
-In April, less than a month after Aunese’s diagnosis, and while spring practice was ongoing, Bill McCartney’s daughter, Kristy, gave birth to a healthy baby boy, Timothy Christopher.
+In April, less than a month after Aunese’s diagnosis, and while spring practice was ongoing, Bill McCartney’s daughter, Kristy, gave birth to a healthy baby boy, Timothy Chase.
 T.C., as he was called, was the son of Kristy McCartney and Sal Aunese.
 On August 30th, the week before the season opener against Texas, a Denver tabloid, Westword, came out with the story.
 The headline gives the slant of the report:

 “That Sinning Season: CU Coach Bill McCartney keeps the faith – and gets a grandson fathered by his star quarterback”